redanthrax/redanthrax.dev/src/pages/posts/portnox_duo_radius.md

 Expand the endpoint to get the details.

+NOTE: Users will not show up in Portnox until they attempt authentication.

+## Client Azure Tenant

+Portnox does not complete admin consent for all the Enterprise Applications that it needs.

+- Navigate to Enterprise Applications in the clients Azure Tenant.
+- Find the application "Portnox CLEAR AgentP Enrollment".
+- Click Permissions.
+- Grant Admin Consent

+Double-check any other Portnox apps to validate they have admin consent.

 ## Duo

 Create a new Account for the company then switch to that account in Duo.